Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q1: Describe the architecture of a typical Rails application (200-300 words)

 Ruby on Rails is a code library that expands the capabilities of the Ruby programming language.
-It is a web development framework capable of full stack web application development specifically with a database back-end.
+It is a web development framework capable of full-stack web application development specifically with a database back-end.

 At the heart of Rail’s design is Model-View-Controller (MVC) architecture.

-The Model governs the business logic of the application.
-Each model in your application governs a different table in your database and it is within the model that the developer establishes relationships between tables and relevant data validations.
+The Models govern the business logic of the application.
+Each model in an application controls a different table in the database, and it is within the model that the developer establishes relationships between tables and relevant data validations.

-The View governs the display logic and is the front end of your web application.
-Views use HTML to structure the web app page layouts but also include embedded Ruby to retrieve database records and render them to the browser.
-Assets are the files that supply our chosen visual content to our Views rendered in the browser.
-The developer can customise these with CSS and Bootstrap.
+The View governs the display logic and is the front-end of your web application.
+View files use HTML to structure the web page layouts but can also use embedded Ruby to retrieve database records and render them to the browser.

+Assets are the files that supply our chosen visual content.
+We link these files into the View files for rendering in the browser.
+The developer can customise the views with CSS and Bootstrap.

-The controller governs application flow between the Model and View.
-The Controller interprets browser requests and references Model data to respond to the views to present the information.
+The Controller governs application flow between the Model and View.
+The Controller interprets browser requests and references Model data to respond to the Views to present the information.
+As Rails is designed using Ruby, each controller represents a class and you assign these classes methods through actions.

-Routes convert URL paths into a form our application can interpret.These are configured in the routes file and include a controller and an action specified to complete an HTTP request.
+Routes convert URL paths into a form our application can interpret.
+These are configured in the routes file and include a controller and an action specified to complete an HTTP request.

-The Ruby on Rails server creates a Web Server that listens to an IP and a port and is intractable with a web browser.On your local machine, this defaults to port 3000 and it is here that you can preview your web application.
+The Ruby on Rails server creates a Web Server that listens to an IP and a port and is intractable with a web browser.
+On your local machine, this defaults to port 3000 and it is here that the developer can preview their web application.

-The organisation of these components in a folder structure allows us easy navigation around our app.
+The organisation of these aspects within the Rails folder structure allows developers easy navigation around the app, optimising speedy and intuitive development.

 ## Q2: Identify a database commonly used in web applications (including Rails) and discuss the pros and cons of this database (150 - 250 words )

- Mongo DB is an open source, dynamic, object oriented and scalable database.
+MongoDB is an open-source, dynamic, object-oriented and scalable database.

-It is a NoSQL database which means it stores data as independent objects as opposed to being stored in columns and rows as they would in an SQL database.
-It represents these files as JSON or BSON documents.
-Developers can operate it with Javascript notation if the developer exports in JSON documents making it a popular choice for web developers.
+It is a NoSQL database which means it stores data as independent objects as opposed to data being stored in columns and rows as the standard in an SQL database.
+MongoDB represents these files as JSON or BSON documents.
+Developers can operate it with Javascript notation, making it a popular choice for web developers.

- MongoDB excels in simplicity of installation and implementation and providing high performance, high availability and horizontal scaling.
+MongoDB excels in the simplicity of installation and implementation and provides high performance, high availability, and horizontal scaling.

-MongoDB supports Mac, PC and Linux systems allowing you to stick to your preferred system.
+MongoDB supports Mac, PC, and Linux systems allowing different developers to work on their preferred systems.

-MongoDB is a high performance database because it can access its indexed documents lightning fast.
+MongoDB is a high-performance database because it accesses its indexed documents lightning fast.
 Relational databases have slower query times as they have to navigate nebulous fields and tables.

 MongoDB is a horizontally scalable database.
 Through a process called Sharding, you can spread your database over multiple machines and combine their resources.
-This is much more flexible than competitors that are vertical scaling, which means you must host your database on a single machine.
+This is much more flexible than competing databases that use vertical scaling.
+Vertical scaling restricts databases into only being hosted on one machine.

-These qualities make it very useful for Web Developers looking to build web applications quickly, with diverse data that need scale flexibly and efficiently.
-Examples of this include Codecademy, Google Search and eBay.
+These qualities make it very useful for Web developers looking to build web applications quickly, with diverse data that need to scale flexibly and efficiently.
+Examples of this include Codecademy, Google Search and Uber.

-However, if you need table joins you are out of luck because of the NoSql nature of the database.
+However, if you need table joins, you are out of luck because of the NoSQL nature of the database.
 MongoDB is best when you have vast amounts of data but don’t need it to be relational.
-It also may be unsuitable as you have to hire DB admins who fully understand NoSQL.
-It is extremely memory hungry because of its reliance a memory-mapped file.
+It also may be unsuitable as you have to hire DB admins who fully understand NoSQL.It is extremely memory hungry because of its reliance on a memory-mapped file.
 This means your database is only as scalable as its access to system memory.

 ## Q3: Discuss the implementation of Agile project management methodology (200-300 words)

 Agile software development encompasses a set of frameworks and practices that adhere to the Manifesto for Agile Software Development and its twelve principles.

-In the 1990s the software industry  met with a developmental crisis.
+In the 1990s, the software industry met with a developmental crisis.
 The problem was that the industry was just not fast enough to meet the demands of the customer.
-Traditionally, progress was made sequentially and they revealed the final product upon its completion.
-Companies found that by the time they were unveiling their products the customer's expectations had shifted.
+Traditionally, progress was made sequentially, and they revealed the final product upon its completion.
+Companies found that by the time they were unveiling their products, the customer's expectations had shifted.

-In 2011, after years of experimentation and discussion, they formalised a new method that addressed the concerns of the industry.
+In 2011, after years of experimentation and discussion, a group of developers formalised a new method that addressed the concerns of the industry.
 This was the Agile Manifesto, and it contained 4 core values and 12 guiding principles.

-But a philosophy is one thing.
+But philosophy is one thing.
 Agile needed some methodologies to help teams incorporate these values and principles into their projects.
-Popular examples of this are Scrum, Kanban and Extreme programming but all these frameworks follow the same process.
+Popular examples of this are Scrum, Kanban, and Extreme programming, but all these frameworks follow the same process.

-You must plan your project with a clear end goal and with Agile’s values and principles in mind.
-Then you must break this process down into a roadmap that will represent all the features that will make up your final product.
+Developers must plan their project with a clear end goal and with Agile’s values and principles in mind.
+Then they must break this process down into a roadmap that will represent all the features that will make up their final product.

-You will then break each feature into short development cycles called sprints.
-Before these sprints begin, the team must plan how much will be achieved, what will be achieved and by whom.
-This process should be visually documented and accessible by every member of the team.
+They then must break each feature down into short development cycles called sprints.
+Before these sprints begin, the team must plan workload expectations and who will work on what.
+The team will visually document this plan and ensure it is accessible to every stakeholder.

-During the development process there should be daily meetings.
-In these meeting team members will briefly speak about what they accomplished the day before and what they plan to achieve today.
-It is important these meetings do not exceed 15 minutes so they don’t impact on productivity.
+During the development process, there should be daily meetings.
+In these meetings, team members will briefly speak about what they accomplished the day before and what they plan to achieve today.
+It is important these meetings do not exceed 15 minutes so they don’t impact productivity.

-When a sprint is finished is finished there will be two meetings.
+When finishing a sprint, there will be two meetings.
 One will be a presentation with the stakeholder to present your progress.
-The second meeting will be a breakdown of the previous sprint, a discussion on what can be improved and how team members handle work loads during the sprint.
+The second meeting will be a breakdown of the previous sprint, a discussion on what the team can improve and how team members handle workloads during the sprint.

-As teams incorporate these methodologies into their projects.
-They will enjoy the values and principles of Agile software development.
+Teams incorporating these methodologies into their projects will enjoy the values and principles of Agile software development.

 ## Q4: Provide an overview and description of a standard source control process (100-200 words)